 Investment 12 Account

-Investment 12 Accounts are created if you are a Pre 1 July 1994 member who has not attained preservation age and you elect to preserve your Contributory Scheme redundancy benefit in the Contributory Scheme in order to retain access to the pension conversion factor of 12.
-When you retire from the workforce on or after you have attained preservation age you may elect to use all or part of your Investment 12 Account balance to purchase a fully funded RBF Life Pension calculated using the pension conversion factor of 12.
+Investment 12 Accounts are created if a Pre 1 July 1994 member who has not reached preservation age and elects to preserve their redundancy benefit in the Contributory Scheme in order to retain access to the pension conversion factor of 12 to use at a later date.
+When the member retires from the workforce on or after they have attained preservation age they can elect to use all or part of the Investment 12 Account balance to purchase a fully funded RBF Life Pension calculated using the pension conversion factor of 12.

-As at the date of your redundancy, you must be less than your preservation age.
-The employer component of your Contributory Scheme redundancy benefit is transferred your Contributory Scheme CPA 12 and the funded component is transferred to your Investment 12 Account in the Contributory Scheme.
+As at the date of redundancy, the member must be less than preservation age.
+The employer component of the Contributory Scheme redundancy benefit is transferred to a Contributory Scheme CPA 12 and the funded component is transferred to your Investment 12 Account in the Contributory Scheme.

-Your Contributory Scheme CPA 12 account is funded by your former employer when you have attained your preservation age (or before preservation age if we determine that a benefit is payable on the grounds of permanent incapacity, terminal illness or death).
-On funding, the balance of your CPA 12 Account is transferred to your Investment 12 Account where it is subject to a once-off contributions tax deduction.
+Your Contributory Scheme CPA 12 account is funded by the former employer when the member reaches preservation age (or before preservation age if a condition of release has been met).
+On funding, the balance of the CPA 12 Account is transferred to the Investment 12 Account where it is subject to a once-off contributions tax deduction.

-We will write to you and provide details of your benefit options including:
+A letter will then be issued and will provide details of the benefit options including:

-- the use of all or part of your Investment 12 Account to purchase an RBF Life Pension calculated using the pension conversion factor of 12; or
+- the use of all or part of the Investment 12 Account to purchase an RBF Life Pension calculated using the pension conversion factor of 12; or

-- continue to preserve your entire (100%) Investment 12 Account in the Scheme in order to retain access to the pension conversion factor of 12;
+- continue to preserve the entire (100%) Investment 12 Account in the Scheme in order to retain access to the pension conversion factor of 12;

-- rollover all or part of your benefit to a complying fund of your choice; or
+- rollover all or part of the benefit to a complying fund; or

-- a cash lump sum from the unrestricted non-preserved component of your benefit.
+- a cash lump sum from the unrestricted non-preserved component of the benefit.

-You can only access the pension conversion factor of 12 once.
-You must elect to convert all or part of your Investment 12 Account to a fully funded life pension before rolling over or cashing part of your benefit otherwise you will lose access to the pension conversion factor of 12.
+The pension conversion factor of 12 can only be accessed once.
+An election to convert all or part of the Investment 12 Account to a fully funded life pension must be recieved before rolling over or cashing part of the benefit otherwise the pension conversion factor of 12 will be forfeited.

-If this occurs your RBF Life Pension will be calculated using pension conversion factors determined by RBF on the advice of the actuary.
-These pension conversion factors have regard to your age, gender and election as to whether you wish to purchase a reversionary or non-reversionary life pension.
+If this occurs any RBF Life Pension will be calculated using actuarial pension conversion factors.
+These pension conversion factors have regard to age, gender and election as to if the pension will be reversionary or non-reversionary.

 The difference is significant, for example the current RBF reversionary life pension conversion factor for a 60 year old is 21.28 for a male and 20.90 for a female.
 Using these factors, if a member elected to convert $600,000 to a RBF Life Pension the reversionary life pension would be $29,195 per annum for a male and $28,599 per annum for a female.
 If the right to use the pension conversion factor of 12 was retained, the pension would be $50,000 per annum.